 In the normal course of business, there are outstanding commitments and contingent liabilities, such as commitments to extend credit, lines of credit and letters of credit, which are not included in the accompanying consolidated financial statements.
-The Company's exposure to credit loss in the event of nonperformance by the other party to the financial instruments for commitments to extend credit, lines of credit and letters of credit and letters of credit and letters of the event of the contractual or notional amount of those instruments.
+The Company's exposure to credit loss in the event of nonperformance by the other party to the financial instruments for commitments to extend credit, lines of credit and letters of credit is represented by the contractual or notional amount of those instruments.
 The Company uses the same credit policies in making such commitments as it does for instruments that are included in the consolidated balance sheet.

-Financial instruments whose contract amount represents credit risk as of December 31, 2021 and 2020 were as follows:
+Financial instruments whose contract amount represents credit risk as of December 31, 2022 and 2021 were as follows:

-Decei December 31,
+December 31,

-Commitments to extend credit - 2021 2020
+2022 2021

-Commitments to extend credit \$ 63,433 \$ 64,108
+Commitments to extend credit \$ 50,250 \$ 63,433

-Lines of credit, primarily commercial 33,834 30,973
+Lines of credit, primarily commercial 32,772 33,834

-Commercial letters of credit 631 832
+Commercial letters of credit 631